code4moldova/voluntar-telegram-client/README.md

 `COVID_BACKEND_USER`, `COVID_BACKEND_PASS`
 5. Run `python main.py`

-Optionally, you can open http://localhost:5001 to send an example of a payload, simulating an actual request that came from the backend.
+ptionally, you can open http://localhost:5001 to send an example of a payload, simulating an actual request that came from the backend.

 # How to contribute